 The three have been accused of supporting a jihadist group that wanted to create an independent state in gas-rich Cabo Delgado region, according to Mozambican authorities.

 This is not Hanekom’s first appearance in Mozambican courts.
+According to Mabaya: “He has appeared in court three or four times before.”

 In October, Hanekom’s wife Francis petitioned the South African government and Mozambican police to work towards releasing her husband.
 At the time, Francis had said her husband had been wrongfully arrested, and he was being framed.